InternetRalsei/InternetRalsei/README.md

 - An Arriva bus driver (specifically those on Route 492)
 - Intending to piss me or my friends off

-## My socials

-Check out all of my socials [here on my Linktree!](https://linktr.ee/waveteclife)

 Anyway, thats all for now.
-Have a good one man!
+Have a good one